RPI-CASE/SCOREC_BITCoPT-Python/README.md

 This is the second version of the BITCoPT code developed by Daniel W. Zaide.

 ## Documentation
-General documentation is in guide.tex.
+General documentation is in doc/guide.tex.
+There is other documentation in the doc directory.

 ## Dependencies
 There are three main dependencies that may need to be installed: pytz for timezones, solar for solar calculations, and shapely for geometries.